 After you connect to the network you will need to open up a web browser before you access anything else and go to any web site, try http://google.com if unsure.
 You will be redirected to our Internet and Computer use policy which you will need to agree with to gain access.

 You can find contact information for all LARL locations on our Locations & Hours page.
 Don’t be shy!

 A list of current employment opportunities will appear on our employment page.

 You betcha!
 Click here to suggest a purchase.
 You will need your 14-digit barcode number and PIN in order to log in.

 Yes you can, and please do!
 Feedback from community members helps us to serve you better!
 Feedback is welcomed in person, over the phone, via email, or by filling out this online form.
 If you wish to contact your local branch, visit our hours and locations page for contact information.

 Why, yes!
 Volunteer needs and opportunities differ at each branch location.
 Visit your nearest branch to fill out a volunteer application.

 Well, twist our arms!
 Cash donations are graciously accepted in person at each LARL location, or via our PayPal account.

 Click here to log into your library account.
-You will need your 14-digit barcode number and the PIN you created.
+You will need your 14-digit barcode number and the PIN/Password you created.